darwin-eu/CDMConnector/docs/reference/inSchema.md

-# Helper for working with compound schemas
+# Helper for working with compound schema

-This is similar to dbplyr::in_schema but has been tested across multiple database platforms.
-It only exists to work around some of the limitations of dbplyr::in_schema.
+Helper for working with compound schema

 ## Usage